 Over the last few months, sending cards to loved ones and little daily reminders of hope and happiness became more important than ever in our everyday lives.
 So, if you haven't yet discovered Aspen Press, you're in for a treat.
-Precisely hand crafted paper products that will certainly put a smile on your face and as any stationary lover knows, there's no such thing as too many notebooks!
+Precisely hand crafted paper products that will certainly put a smile on your face and as any stationery lover knows, there's no such thing as too many notebooks!
 We caught up with Pat, to find out more about the process of letterpress and how she began her creative journey.

 Pat outside her studio in Suffolk

 How long have you lived in the picturesque village of Orford in Suffolk, do you enjoy spending time exploring Suffolk?